 Programs & Services Offered

-- Diabetes Prevention program.
-In conjunction with the Nebraska Department of Health & Human Services, The American Diabetes Association partnered to establish the Nebraska Diabetes Prevention Program and provides technical assistance.
+- Diabetes Prevention Program.
+In conjunction with the Nebraska Department of Health & Human Services, the American Diabetes Association is working to establish the Nebraska Diabetes Prevention Network and provides technical assistance.
 The Association also helps organizations in Nebraska that are looking to implement the program and provides education and training on the program and its efforts.

-- Get Fit Don’t Sit program is a downloadable toolkit that leads companies in implemented activities throughout the day to help ensure employees are not sedentary.
+- Get Fit Don’t Sit is a downloadable toolkit that leads companies in implementing activities throughout the day to help ensure employees are not sedentary.